Marcelino Manuel da Graça: Legacy and followers

-The most notable organizational outcome of the 40 year ministry of Bishop Grace in the United States of America is the religious denomination known as the United House of Prayer For All People.
+The most notable organizational outcome of the 40-year ministry of Bishop Grace in the United States of America is the religious denomination known as the United House of Prayer For All People.
+It had 3,000,000 members in over 350 houses of prayer and 60 cities in 1960.
 Each successive leader/Bishop of the United House of Prayer for All People continues in the one-man leadership style initiated by Bishop Grace and each successive Bishop is called "Daddy" in turn.